joshhus/blockchain-sw-25/howto/ibp-v2-faq.md

 Yes, you can bring your own certificates if they are issued by a CA that is X.509 compliant.
 The CA should sign by using ECDSA and the defaults should be set to use P256 curve.
 See this topic about [Using certificates from an external CA with your peer or ordering node](/docs/blockchain-sw-25?topic=blockchain-sw-25-ibp-console-adv-deployment#ibp-console-adv-deployment-third-party-ca).

-## I am currently using Hyperledger Fabric v1.4.x and want to move to {{site.data.keyword.blockchainfull_notm}} Platform v2.1.x.
+## I am currently using Hyperledger Fabric v1.4.x and want to move to {{site.data.keyword.blockchainfull_notm}} Platform v2.1.x or 2.5.
 Can I continue to use Raft?
 {: #ibp-v2-faq-migrate-raft}
 {: faq}

 Yes.
-The {{site.data.keyword.blockchainfull_notm}} Platform v2.1.x uses Raft consensus.
+The {{site.data.keyword.blockchainfull_notm}} Platform v2.1.x or 2.5 uses Raft consensus.
 All of the applications and smart contracts that you are using on Fabric v1.4.x are able to work on your {{site.data.keyword.blockchainfull_notm}} Platform network.
 However, no mechanism exists to migrate your ledger data from one network to another.
 Instead, you can reinstall your smart contract packages on your {{site.data.keyword.blockchainfull_notm}} Platform network.
 See also [Can IBM Blockchain Platform components interoperate with Hyperledger Fabric components on the same network?](/docs/blockchain-sw-25?topic=blockchain-sw-25-ibp-v2-faq#ibp-v2-faq-interoperability).

 ## Is it possible to deploy blockchain nodes to multiple clouds from a single blockchain console?
 {: #ibp-v2-faq-multicloud}